-Yosemite National Park is one of the most spectacular natural wonders you will ever see.
-Which is why they receive 4 million visitors per year from around the world.
+Yosemite National Park is one of the most spectacular natural wonders ever, which is why they receive 4 million visitors per year from around the world.
 Accommodations in the park are often limited and crowded, but with the recent opening of Autocamp Yosemite, you can experience the thrill of trailer life without having to do any towing or setup.

-Beyond the comfortable Airstreams, there is a modern clubhouse that features a pool and common gathering places to connect with fellow campers.
-Unfortunately, the clubhouse at Yosemite was still under construction, but I could see it taking shape and it will make an incredible addition to the campgrounds.
+Beyond the comfortable Airstreams, a modern clubhouse features a pool and common gathering places to connect with fellow campers.
+Unfortunately, the clubhouse at Yosemite was still under construction, but I could see it taking shape, and it will make an incredible addition to the campgrounds.

 In addition to the Airstreams, there are larger tiny home types of accommodations that are handicap accessible and situated near the main entrance.
-There are also canvas tents next to some Airstreams which provide even more space and privacy for some campers.
+There are also canvas tents next to some Airstreams, providing even more space and privacy for some campers.
 Every Airstream campsite was the same, but some more secluded spots really felt like you were camping alone in the forest.

-There are also two cabins setup that provided a bit more room than an Airstream, but still felt cozy.
-They each featured their own provide deck, swing, and fireplace area.
+There are also two cabins setup that provided a bit more room than an Airstream but still felt cozy.
+They each featured their own deck, swing, and fireplace area.

 With a common fire pit, lake area, and bikes to rent, there is no shortage of opportunities to explore the area and mingle with fellow campers.
-But most visitors will be spending their days at Yosemite National Park which is only 20 minutes away.
-The town of Mariposa is also not far and they have full-service restaurants and grocery stores, so you can get whatever supplies you need before heading to camp.
+But most visitors will spend their days at Yosemite National Park, which is only 20 minutes away.
+The town of Mariposa is also not far, and they have full-service restaurants and grocery stores, so you can get whatever supplies you need before heading to camp.

-I’m looking forward to a return visit as well as checking at the Autocamp locations in Santa Barbara and Russian River.
-If you are seeking a getaway that gives you a taste of camping but without all the work, then I definitely recommend you consider Autocamp Yosemite for your next trip.
+I look forward to a return visit and checking out the Autocamp locations at Joshua Tree and Zion.
+If you are seeking a getaway that gives you a taste of camping without all the work, I recommend you consider Autocamp Yosemite for your next trip.